Long time confinement of multiple concentrated vortices: Proof of Thm. and

 \subsection{Proof of Proposition \ref{eff est}}

 We only consider $k\lesssim |\log\eps|$, otherwise there is nothing to show.

-We will use the following strategy: We define a "stopping time" $T$ as follows: where $c_0<<1$ is some sufficiently small positive number which may depend on $b$, $N_1$, $N_2$, etc.\ but not on $\eps$.
+We will use the following approach: We define a "stopping time" $T$ as follows: where $c_0<<1$ is some sufficiently small positive number which may depend on $b$, $N_1$, $N_2$, etc.\ but not on $\eps$.
 Clearly $\tst>0$ for sufficiently small $\eps$ because $M_1(0)=0$ and $\mathcal{D}(0)\lesssim \eps^\beta$.
-In particular, the Assumption \eqref{control cmass} holds at least up to the time $\tst$.
+In particular, the Assumption \eqref{control cmass} holds at least up to the time $\tst$ if $c_0$ is chosen sufficiently small in relation to $C_1$.

-\subsubsection{The estimate for $\mathcal{D}$}
+\subsubsection{The estimate \eqref{bd d} for $\mathcal{D}$}

 Using the equivalence between $\tilde{\mathcal{D}}$ and $\mathcal{D}(t)$ from Lemma \ref{lem d} and the fact that $M_k\lesssim S^k\mathcal{D}$ by the definition and \eqref{est far part}, we have By Gronwall and the fact that $\tilde{\mathcal{D}}(0)\lesssim \eps^\beta+\eps^4$ (by the assumption \eqref{A6} and \eqref{d eq2}), we obtain that if $c_0$ is sufficiently small, then where $C$ is the implicit constant in \eqref{dtilde}, which in particular does not depend on $c_0$ or $\eps$.
 We hence obtain that as desired.